sumithrb/docs-csm/upgrade/Stage_0_Prerequisites.md

 ### Standard upgrade

-In most cases you will be performing a standard upgrade and not a CSM-only system upgrade.
+In most cases, administrators will be performing a standard upgrade and not a CSM-only system upgrade.
 The image customization and node personalization steps that should be used come in a later section Stage 2.2.
 Continue on to Stage 0.4, skipping the CSM-only system upgrade section below.

 ### CSM-only system upgrade